 Our identity as individuals and a community – and subsequently all that we do together – is founded on God’s all-encompassing grace.
 We come together to know and love God, to learn from Jesus through the Bible and to love one another by God’s Spirit.
 Corporately, God calls us into the world to preach the good news of Jesus and demonstrate his compassion, mercy and justice.

-See the linked Doctrinal Statement for a more in-depth statement of what we believe.
+See the linked Doctrinal Statement for a fuller explanation of our beliefs.

 CoroUniting has both a Church Council and a Staff Team as well as many other people who exercise their God-given gifts in leadership at various levels.

-Our Church Council provides spiritual oversight, leadership and strategic direction to the life of the church and comprises several Elders (elected by the congregation) and our Minister, Simon Dent.
-The Church Council meets monthly and is chaired by [Rex Griswood](mailto:firstname.lastname@example.org).
+Our Church Council provides spiritual oversight, leadership and strategic direction to the life of the church and comprises several Elders (elected by the congregation), our Treasurer and our Lead Minister, Simon.
+The Church Council meets monthly and can be contacted by [email](mailto:firstname.lastname@example.org).

 Our Staff Team, led by Simon, facilitates and encourages the growth and nurturing of the church as a whole.